lmweber/useful-commands/README.md

 #### connect to server

-`ssh servername.uzh.ch` then enter password
+`ssh servername.uzh.ch` then enter password (you can also set up automatic password with `ssh keygen`)

 `ssh -X servername.uzh.ch` if using GUI applications (then just launch apps as usual — requires XQuartz on Mac OSX)